What to Expect After a Car Accident

 Preserve evidence: After checking to see if everyone is okay, or if anyone is in need of emergency medical assistance, you should begin to preserve the evidence.
 This includes calling 911 to get a police accident report filed, taking pictures of the scene, and getting statements from witnesses if there were any.
 You should also exchange information with the driver and any passengers involved.

-Your claim’s value: Your personal injury attorney will also me able to estimate a value for your claim, which will be helpful when the time comes to negotiate a settlement with the insurance company.
+Your claim’s value: Your personal injury attorney will also be able to estimate a value for your claim, which will be helpful when the time comes to negotiate a settlement with the insurance company.
 Without an estimated value of your claim, it would be impossible to know if a settlement offer is reasonable or not.

 Negotiating with the insurance company: Once your attorney estimates the value of your damages, you can make a suitable demand of the insurance company, backed by evidence such as medical records and bills and a letter from your employer regarding wage loss or missed time from work.
 In some cases, insurance companies are stubborn and refuse to accept a reasonable proposed settlement.
 If this happens to you, your case will go to court.

-Personal Injury Attorneys in Tulsa
+Personal Injury Lawyers in Tulsa

 Handling a car accident claim on your own can be incredibly difficult and overwhelming, especially if you are recovering from particularly severe injuries.
 Instead of risking your chances of obtaining compensation, reach out to the skilled Tulsa personal injury team at Richardson Richardson Boudreaux, PLLC.
 We will review your case and craft a solid strategy to obtain the compensation you deserve.